-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 • • • ns in the travel and tourism sec • and services Learnir ng outcome A: Demonstrate an i understanding of the UK travel a and tourism industry 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of the ownership, aims, products and services of the selected travel and tourism organisation.
-Evidenced through: • a superficial account of the ownership of the selected travel and tourism organisation • a superficial account of the aims of the selected travel and tourism organisation • a superficial account of the aims of the selected travel and tourism organisation • a superficial account of the key products and services for the selected travel and tourism organisation.
+Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 · · · · · · · · · · · · · · · · · · · ns in the travel and tourism sec and services Learnir ng outcome A: Demonstrate an u understanding of the UK travel a and tourism industry 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of the ownership, aims, products and services of the selected travel and tourism organisation.
+Evidenced through: • a superficial account of the ownership of the selected travel and tourism organisation • a superficial account of the aims of the selected travel and tourism organisation • a superficial account of the key products and services for the selected travel and tourism organisation.
 Adequate application of knowledge and understanding of the ownership, aims, products and services of the selected travel and tourism organisation.
 Evidenced through: • a partially detailed account of the ownership of the selected travel and tourism organisation • a partially detailed account of the aims of the selected travel and tourism organisation • a partially detailed account of the aims of the selected travel and tourism organisation • a partially detailed account of the key products and services for the selected travel and tourism organisation.
 Good application of knowledge and understanding of the ownership, aims, products and services of the selected travel and tourism organisation.
-Evidenced through: a mostly detailed account of the ownership of the selected travel and tourism organisation a mostly detailed account of the aims of the selected travel and tourism organisation a mostly detailed account of the aims of the selected travel and tourism organisation a mostly detailed account of the key products and services for the selected travel and tourism organisation.
+Evidenced through: • a mostly detailed account of the ownership of the selected travel and tourism organisation • a mostly detailed account of the aims of the selected travel and tourism organisation • a mostly detailed account of the key products and services for the selected travel and tourism organisation.
 Comprehensive application of knowledge and understanding of the ownership, aims, products and services of the selected travel and tourism organisation.
-Evidenced through: • a fully detailed account of the ownership of the selected travel and tourism organisation • a fully detailed account of the aims of the selected travel and tourism organisation • a fully detailed account of the key products and services for the selected travel and tourism organisation.
+Evidenced through: • a fully detailed account of the ownership of the selected travel and tourism organisation • a fully detailed account of the aims of the selected travel and tourism organisation • a fully detailed account of the aims of the selected travel and tourism organisation • a fully detailed account of the key products and services for the selected travel and tourism organisation.